eclipse-tractusx/sd-factory/INSTALL.md

     a.) git clone https://github.com/eclipse-tractusx/sd-factory.git
     b.) cd sd-factory
     c.)
 Modify values file according to your requirement d.)
-You need to define the secrets as well in values.yaml
+You need to define the secrets as well in your-values.yaml.
+These secrets should be defined in Hashicorp vault to keep them secure
         secret:
               jwkSetUri: -> JWK Set URL
               clientId: -> Custodian wallet client id